tfmertz/RepeatCounter/specs.md

 ##### Spec 5

-*Input:* "cat", "cat dog"
+*Input:* "dog", "cat dog"
 *Output:* 1
-*Spec:* Input the word "cat" and the sentence "cat dog", and there should be 1 match for the output
+*Spec:* Input the word "dog" and the sentence "cat dog", and there should be 1 match for the output

 ##### Spec 6

-*Input:* "cat", "The cat in the hat was a bothersome cat" *Output:* 2
+*Input:* "frog", "The frog in the hat was a bothersome frog" *Output:* 2
-*Spec:* Input the word "cat" and the sentence "The cat in the hat was a bothersome cat", and find all the matches for the word, which should be two
+*Spec:* Input the word "frog" and the sentence "The frog in the hat was a bothersome frog", and find all the matches for the word, which should be two

 ##### Spec 7

-*Input:* "cat", "The cat caT CAT is a very bad cat" *Output:* 4
+*Input:* "dino", "The dino dinO DINO was a very bad dino" *Output:* 4
-*Spec:* Input the word "cat" and the sentence "The cat caT CAT is a very bad cat" because there are case mismatch issues.
-Out the number of cats regardless of case, which is 4
+*Spec:* Input the word "dino" and the sentence "The dino dinO DINO was a very bad dino" because there are case mismatch issues.
+Out the number of "dino" regardless of case, which is 4

 ##### Spec 8

-*Input:* "dog", "I love my dog."
+*Input:* "puppy", "I love my puppy."
 *Output:* 1
-*Spec* Input the word "dog" and the sentence "I love my dog." because it has a period, find the matches regardless of the period at the end
+*Spec* Input the word "puppy" and the sentence "I love my puppy." because it has a period, find the matches regardless of the period at the end